-Thrive Approach (Accreditation and License, Staffing and CPD) to be used for individually identified children as well as a whole school approach in all classrooms Approx. 50 children have benefited from this provision over the course of the year.
+Thrive Approach (Accreditation and License, Staffing and CPD) to be used for individually identified children as well as a whole school approach in all classrooms

+Approx. 50 children have benefited from this provision over the course of the year.
 Improved mental health, attitudes and behaviours observed with the vast majority of children who attend Thrive.
-Recent data shows majority of children profiled through Thrive have mad
+Parents of children receiving more targeted Thrive support are working more confidently in unison with the school as the Thrive team have worked hard to build relationships with the community.
+Thrive have held various successful events which have been received well but the children and parents.